davidwalschots/angular-reactive-validation/README.md

 # Angular Reactive Validation

-I believe reactive validation shouldn't require the developer to write lots of HTML to show validation messages.
-This library makes that happen.
+I believe Reactive Forms validation shouldn't require the developer to write lots of HTML to show validation messages.
+This library makes it easy.

 ## Installation